pingbird/flutter-recipes/docs/performance/timeline.md

 6. Click clear in the top right.

     ![](https://i.tst.sh/8K9Qj.png)
-7. Perform the action that produce problematic frames.
+7. Perform the action that produces problematic frames.
 8. Click refresh.
 9. Use the pan and zoom tools to locate a bad frame: